 USAID/DRG

 The primary POC for AidData and for USAID/HESN will be Nicole Bonoff, Impact Evaluation Specialist for USAID/DRG.
 The primary POC will be responsible for ensuring communication is maintained between the Mission, DRG, HESN, and AidData.
 The POC will also facilitate the peer review of the draft evaluation plan.
 The POC will be included in the Mission’s approval of the three evaluation reports, and will also view the interim reports required by HESN.
 NORC will also have the opportunity to review the three evaluation reports.
 Final approval of all reports is held by the primary POC for USAID/DRG.
-The primary POC will also be responsible for liaising through the DRG (NORC) that will provide the sub-contracting and management for data collection activities.
+The primary POC will also be responsible for liaising through NORC that will provide the sub-contracting and management for data collection activities.

 USAID/HESN